 - I have started my lettuces in a smaller pot a few weeks ago it get a head start and will transplant them when they are a little bigger.
 I did this in the late winter and the lettuces transplanted wonderfully.

-Simply plant one of the garlic cloves, with the brown end down into the ground and come late spring, early summer you will be able to harvest it.
+Another great fall item is garlic.
+Most likely you have all that you need in your kitchen.Simply plant one of the garlic cloves, with the brown end down into the ground and come late spring, early summer you will be able to harvest it.
 If I am successful we will discuss harvesting techniques then.

 How to Prepare the Soil for Fall Gardens

 - Before planting, ensure your garden soil is well-prepared.
 Add compost or well-rotted manure to improve soil fertility and structure.
 Testing your soil’s pH and amending it if necessary can also help your plants grow more robustly.

 - I hand tilled the garden soil a little bit and added a little compost to provide some new nourishment for the new plants.
 I even organized it in rows more neatly than before since most of the items came in seed form.
 The newspaper shredding are leftover from my mulch for the tomatoes.

 Mulch and Protect your garden even in the fall:

 - Apply a layer of mulch around your fall crops to help retain soil moisture and regulate soil temperature.
 This can be especially important as temperatures start to drop.
 Additionally, consider using row covers or cloches to protect your plants from frost and pests.